souktha/souktha.github.io/misc/ea8300-openwrt/index.rst

 - Click on *connectivity* on the left panel below *Router Settings*.
 The *connectivity* will show up.
 On the right pane, there is
   *Router Firmware Update*.
 Under it, there is *Manual* box.
 Select *Choose File* where you can pick the file you downloaded from my git repository.
 This is the file to flash into the router.
+To prevent Linksys automatic firmware update from overwriting OpenWRT firmware to be installed, *automatic* should be unchecked.

 - After choosing file (LINKSYS_EA8300-openwrt.img), choose *start* to program the flash.
 Flashing will be on the partitions that is not the current set of root file system (Linksys).
 It will be automatically chosen for you.
 The OpenWRT image